courtneycorlew/courtneycorlew/README.md

 ### Hi, I'm Courtney 👋

-✨ I'm a software engineer who specializes in the front end. ✨
+✨ I'm currently a Senior Business Analyst with a background in engineering. ✨

-⭐️ **I currently work with**: React + GraphQL
+⭐️ **My tech stack**: React + GraphQL

-⭐️ **In my spare time I enjoy**: Playing Animal Crossing, Reading, and riding my Peloton
+⭐️ **In my spare time I enjoy**: Learning about health and nutrition, reading, and being outdoors

-⭐️ **Currently working on**: My website + learning GreenSock

 If you want to chat, find me on twitter: [@courtneyecorlew](https://twitter.com/courtneyecorlew)